elisha1099/sm64-blj-restore/README.md

 How-to
 =====
-First off in order to restore the BLJ in 3DAS, you're going to need those 3 thing
+First off in order to restore the BLJ in 3DAS, you're going to need those 3 things listed above.
+Lets dump the SM64 Rom first.
+There is 2 ways you can get this file, either dumping it or finding it in my... spicy google drive.